Australian Prime Property Fund Retail

 New South Wales

 The A$257 million redevelopment transformed the asset into south-west Sydney’s largest shopping centre.
-It will include approximately 15,000 square metres of additional retail space, 45 new specialty stores, a new spacious al fresco dining precinct, in addition to the region’s first H&M and a newly refurbished David Jones department store.
+The development added approximately 16,000 square metres of retail space, including 45 new specialty stores, a new spacious al fresco dining precinct, the region’s first H&M, and a newly refurbished David Jones department store.
 APPF Retail owns 50% of the asset.

-The A$260 million redevelopment created one of the largest shopping centres in Western Australia.
-This transformed the centre into a 99,700 square metre GLA Major-Regional asset.
-It included a 12,000sqm Myer, Perth’s first next-generation Coles, an Aldi supermarket, Western Australia’s first H&M store, and 800 additional parking spaces.
+The A$258 million redevelopment created one of the largest shopping centres in Western Australia.
+This transformed the centre into a 99,900 sqm GLA Major-Regional asset.
+It included a 12,000 sqm Myer, Perth’s first next-generation Coles, an Aldi supermarket, Western Australia’s first H&M store, and 800 additional parking spaces.
 APPF Retail owns 50% of the asset, alongside a mandate client.

 Responsible Property InvestmentAPPF Retail has a vision to be recognised as the leader in the delivery of ESG outcomes in the Australian unlisted property sector.
 It acknowledges the sustainability aspirations of the broader Lendlease Group and is aligned with Lendlease’s key sustainability objectives.